 All of these details play a role in how marketing is designed for a given persona.
 For example: knowing what industry associations and publications your persona is connected to could open up additional outreach opportunities that are very specific and segmented.

 2. Understand How Your Customers Buy

-The alignment process requires many of those same stakeholders that you interviewed in your organization to participate.
-If you want to really understand what your buyers need or are seeking at each stage of the journey, you will need representatives from all customer facing areas to weigh in and share insights.
+Aligning to this process requires many of those same stakeholders that you interviewed in your organization to participate.
+If you want to truly understand what your buyers need or are seeking at each stage of the journey, you will need representatives from all customer-facing areas to weigh in and share insights.